nodejs/node/doc/api/dgram.md

 * `address` {string} Destination hostname or IP address.
 * `callback` {Function} Called when the message has been sent.

 Broadcasts a datagram on the socket.
-The destination `port` and `address` must be specified.
+For connectionless sockets, the destination `port` and `address` must be specified.
+Connected sockets, on the other hand, will use their associated remote endpoint, so the `port` and `address` arguments must not be set.

 The `msg` argument contains the message to be sent.
 Depending on its type, different behavior can apply.
 If `msg` is a `Buffer`